 I can’t quite put my finger on it.
 Maybe it’s because of my love for all things 1960’s or because I treasured my family’s Friday nights at Lamppost Pizza as a kid.
 It might be the simultaneous bombardment of lights and sounds, compounded with the tactile quality of the flippers and the shock waves the careening ball would send up and down the machine.
 It certainly doesn’t hurt that almost anyone can find the perfect machine for them.

 Our photo collection showcases the legal troubles that followed pinball and marble games, as they were perceived as games of chance that promoted gambling and delinquent behavior.
-The image below depicts a strike at the heart of that misconception, as a 15 year-old newsboy was brought into trial to prove that marble games required demonstrable skill.
+The image below depicts a strike at the heart of that misconception, as a 15-year-old newsboy was brought to trial to prove that marble games required demonstrable skill.